This post may contain affiliate links. For more information, please read the full disclosure policy here.

 No doubt, if I lived in Portland I would visit Powell’s at least once a week.
 Actually, it is one of the reasons I would move to Portland.
 It is the world’s biggest new and used bookstore with every book genre covered.
 There is also a cafe, frequent book signings and a great gift section for unique presents (Portland-related and not).

 I only discovered McMenamin’s during my second visit, but they seem to be quite the Portland entrepreneurs.
 A theatre/pub is essentially where you can eat dinner, drink alcohol and watch the latest movie.
 Tickets are $4 for adults — ridiculously cheap — and they even have weekly specials.
 I visited the Mission Theatre and saw This is Where I Leave You not long after it was released (great movie, too).
 The seats were super comfortable, the screen large and there is a bench in front of the seats to rest your glasses and food.
 It’s definitely one of the most fun things to do in Portland, Oregon on a Friday night.
 Perfect date night for locals and visitors alike!

 My friends and I did a half-day morning tour to Multnomah Falls and Columbia River Gorge.
 I had heard Oregon had some beautiful scenery so this was the perfect way to see it without our own vehicle.
-We not only visited the number one attraction, Multnomah Falls, but Horsetail Falls and Latourell Falls also.
+We not only visited the number one attraction, Multnomah Falls, but Horsetail Falls and Latourell Falls too.
 It was great to spend time photographing each sight on the tour, as I was blown away by the lush greenery and the power of each fall.
 We also stopped at the Crown Point Vista House, which gives you views to Portland and across the Columbia River to Washington State.